Shared e-mobility in the MVV area

 Important rules:

-- Minimum age: 18 years (according to the provider's terms of use).
+- Minimum age: 18 years (according to the providers’ terms of use).

 - No driving licence required.

-- Maximum speed of 20 km/h.
+- Speed up to 20 km/h.

 - Use on cycle paths, cycle lanes, cycle routes or hard shoulders.